HOME | SITEMAP | CONTACT US | TRANSLATE

 Email Commissioner Wisian

-A native and seventh-generation Texan, Andra has lived in Kendall County for nearly 30 years.
+A native and seventh-generation Texan, Andra has lived in Kendall County for more than 30 years.

 She was a key leader to create a very successful private-public partnership among county residents, Kendall County and Texas Parks & Wildlife to build the Youth Agriculture & Equestrian Center.
 The Center supports positive youth development to ensure a strong future generation of leaders for our county, state and nation.